eijikominami/aws-cloudformation-templates/security/README.md

 ### Logging

 This template builds ``Amazon Security Lake`` and [``SIEM on Open Search Service``](https://github.com/aws-samples/siem-on-amazon-opensearch-service/) using AWS CloudFormation StackSets.

 If you want to use Security Lake for an organization, you must use your Organizations management account to [designate a delegated Security Lake administrator](https://docs.aws.amazon.com/security-lake/latest/userguide/getting-started.html#initial-account-setup).
-If you integrates ``SIEM on Open Search Service`` with ``Security Lake``, [change visibility timeout of SQS from 5 minutes to 10 minutes](https://github.com/aws-samples/siem-on-amazon-opensearch-service/blob/main/docs/securitylake.md#enabling-and-configuring-security-lake).
+If you integrates ``SIEM on Open Search Service`` with ``Security Lake``, [**change visibility timeout of SQS from 5 minutes to 10 minutes**](https://github.com/aws-samples/siem-on-amazon-opensearch-service/blob/main/docs/securitylake.md#enabling-and-configuring-security-lake).

+After setting up the SIEM on OpenSearch Service, **add a notification configuration to the S3 bucket** by following [these steps](https://github.com/aws-samples/siem-on-amazon-opensearch-service/blob/main/docs/controltower.md#preparation-with-your-log-archive-account).
+Additionally, update the CloudFormation parameters as needed.

 ### Amazon EventBridge